Why We Put Ourselves Last

 How is your ability to receive?
 Do you immediately push away compliments?
 Do you feel compelled to reciprocate if someone gives you something?
 How about using the opportunity of receiving something (even a compliment) to reflect on your brilliance, your worthiness, or your unique position as a child of the Divine?

-Setting some healthy boundaries doesn’t mean you stop giving; it means you stay balanced - by having time for you, so you don’t get burned out.
-In fact, learning to receive will make you a better caregiver as you will be happier and have more energy! #ChooseYou
+Self-care and challenging your assumptions doesn’t mean you stop giving.
+It means you stay balanced by having time for you so you don’t get burned out.
+In fact, learning to receive will make you better at giving and being of service because you’ll be happier and have more energy!

 Maybe you don’t know how to begin or where to start.
 Self-care and any change of behavior can feel risky and scary.
 If you need some direction and are ready to shift to what’s possible and re-discover yourself, let’s connect.
-You can schedule your free 45 minute Say Yes to Yourself Strategy call at: https://janetkingsleycoaching.as.me/
+You can schedule your free Say Yes to Yourself Strategy Call by clicking the button below.